Connor-Shen/Data_Science_Template/pyod/pyod-template.md

 ```

 ### Step 4.
 Choose {Selected column name} and {Selected column name} for outlier detection.
 Split the two columns' data into features and training/test sets as {Test Size}.
+No y values are needed for unsupervised learning.
 ```python

 ```